astral-fate/TM366-Artificial-Intelligence/Neural evaluation/Readme.md

 #  Multi-layer perceptrons

 Multi-layer perceptrons also known as fully connected neural networks, are more complex than single-layer perceptrons and consist of multiple layers of neurons, with the neurons in one layer connected to all the neurons in the next layer.
 One of the most common learning strategies for multi-layer perceptrons is error backpropagation, which involves adjusting the weights of the connections between the neurons based on the error between the desired output and the actual output of the network.
 There are also other training strategies for multi-layer perceptrons, such as cascade correlation networks and radial basis function networks.
 And the backpropagation algorithm, which is a learning rule that adjusts the weights based on the error between the predicted output and the actual output.
 Mathematical representations, such as signal graphs, sigma notation, and vector/matrix notation, can be used to represent and analyze neural network concepts.

+# Quizes

+1. calculates how active the unit will become on the basis of the total it has received from the input area.
+[].
+Activation area
+[].
+Input area
+[].
+Output area
+[].
+None of the above